 3. Rapid Occlusion of Enamel and Dentin Aberrations – Instantly plugging acquired aberrations (such as cracks and craze lines) in enamel, as well as developmental aberrations (such as enamel lamellae) before and after whitening greatly reduces zinger type sensitivity.

 4. Desensitizing Agents – Rather than mixing desensitizers into the whitening gel, it is far more effective to apply before and after whitening treatment.

 5. Avoiding Lights or Lasers – Numerous studies have proven the ineffectiveness of lights and lasers while significantly increasing sensitivity.

-6. Use of Buffering Agents – Peroxides throw off hydrogen ions during breakdown (Hydrogen ions are acid – pH refers to potential of Hydrogen), resulting in a lowering of pH.
+6. Use of Buffering Agents – Peroxides throw off hydrogen ions during breakdown (Hydrogen ions are acid – “pH” refers to “potential of Hydrogen”), resulting in a lowering of pH (more acid).
 Use of buffering agents in the whitening gel results in the buffering agents neutralizing acid that is produced, thereby preventing the peroxide gels from rapidly becoming acidic.
 This prevents smear plugs from being dissolved away by acid during whitening.